-Securitized on tome cuton with sale of vacation ownership products.
+Securitized in connection with sale of vacation ownership products.
 Securitized notes receivable and bonds payable issued in 2009 resulted from two securitizations that occurred in the first and fourth quarters, the latter of which included the simultaneous repayment of the first quarter transaction bonds of \$218 and ultimately resecuritized the underlying collateral that was securitized in the first quarter.